 Of all the Easter recipes I see every year, hot cross buns are probably my favorite.
 The sweet and spicy taste always takes me back to when I was a kid.
 I’d eat them in the weeks leading up to Easter and then be bummed to have to wait another year to see them again.

 So I know you’re looking at my buns and asking yourself where’s the frosting?
 Sorry, but I grew up with the traditional flour and water mixture for the cross.
-If you prefer the frosting version, just skip step #10 and add you’re own.
-Happy Easter!
+If you prefer the frosting version, just skip step #10 and add your own.
+Or, make this Lemon Icing.

 Easy Easter Hot Cross Buns

 - 1 cup warm water